 Madeleine Helene Hotter is a master student in the degree program Management & Technology at the Technical University of Munich.
 Her technical specializations are informatics as well as computer engineering.
 Her main interest in the field of AI and robotics is the impact of those on human relationships and behaviour.

-Lioba Suchenwirth is the Press and Public relations officer for the DLR (German Aerospace Centre) Institute of Robotics and Mechatronics.
-She is a trained journalist and holds an MPhil in Peace and Conflict Studies from the University of Oslo.
+Lioba Suchenwirth is the press and public relations officer for the DLR (German Aerospace Centre) Institute of Robotics and Mechatronics.
+She is a trained journalist and holds a MPhil in Peace and Conflict Studies from the University of Oslo.
 In her research, she focuses on digitalization and its impact on society.

 Monika Simmler (PhD) is a postdoctoral fellow and lecturer in criminal law, criminology and the sociology of law at the University of St. Gallen.
 Her main research interest lies in the theoretical, philosophical and sociological foundation of the criminal law, especially with regard to the challenges of the digital age.
 Her current habilitation project addresses the attribution of legal responsibility in socio-technical systems and cases of human-machine interaction (www.alexandria.unisg.ch/persons/7203).

 Ayanda Rogge is a doctoral student of Prof. Dr. Sven Engesser and Prof. Dr. Oliver Bendel and works (from fall 2019) as a research assistant at the Institute of Media and Communication at the TU Dresden.
 Her research focuses on post- and transhumanistic developments, such as emotionally intelligent machines, and human-robot interaction – with special emphasis on the design of human-machine communication and anthropomorphic framing.
 In her doctoral thesis, she investigates communication components that lead to a higher interaction rate between humans and machines in social contexts.